planetscale/docs/docs/concepts/billing.md

 We used **[gibibytes, otherwise known as binary gigabytes](https://simple.wikipedia.org/wiki/Gibibyte)**, to calculate storage and usage limits.
 For reference, 1 binary gigabyte is equivalent to 2^30 bytes.
 {% /callout %}

-### Payment methods

-You can add a debit or credit card to your PlanetScale organization to pay your invoices, but we do not accept pre-paid cards.

 ## Usage-based plans

 PlanetScale provides two usage-based plans: `Hobby` and `Scaler`.
 These plans are charged on three factors: